 As proteins are quite specific in their biochemical interactions, it is imperative to explore their specificity and the vast potential to alter their unique specificities via enzyme engineering.
 We are also currently exploring various engineering strategies in crucial enzymes of the parasites and dengue virus by altering their substrate-specificities.
 Proteins also serve as excellent diagnostic tools for vector-borne diseases- therefore, our lab is also investigating crucial proteins of malaria parasite and dengue virus as attractive diagnostic targets.

-Schematic of the microarray design with overlapping conformational peptides
+Schematic representation of the microarray design with overlapping conformational peptides

 A summarized graphical depction of antigenic peptide epitope mapping.
 Individual dots represent cyclic constrained peptides, indicating an over- lapped arrangement of the short peptides from the antigenic proteins.
 (Kapil et al. 2022, Trans.
 Res.)